SotirisH/MVC/README.md

 ##Technologies & frameworks used:
 - MVC 5
 - Web API
-- EF
+- EF 6
 - Bogus
 - Automapper
 - Moq
+- Fluent Validation
+- Memory EF

 ##Architecture & concepts
-- Best practices for buiinding an MVC solution
+- Best practices for building an MVC solution
+- DTOs: when, why.
+- ViewModels: when, why.
 - How to create Unit Of work
 - How to create a generic repository
 - How to create unit tests for